raspberrypilearning/getting-started-scratch/en/step_7.md

   <iframe src="https://scratch.mit.edu/projects/435723273/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>
 </div>

-This code will grow a sprite and apply the `fisheye`{:class="block3looks"} effect for 0.5 seconds and then return the sprite to normal:
+This code will grow a sprite and apply the `fisheye`{:class="block3looks"} effect for 0.5 seconds and then return the sprite to its starting appearance:

 ```blocks3
 when this sprite clicked